Monitor item usage

 Requests

-For hosted web layers (feature, imagery, tile, and scene), the number of requests, rather than views, is provided on the Usage tab.
+For hosted web layers (feature, imagery, tile, and 3D), the number of requests, rather than views, is provided on the Usage tab.
 Requests refers to the number of times a request is made for the data in a hosted web layer.
 This gives the item owner and administrators an idea of how much the layer is used.
 For example, a user may open an app that contains a hosted feature layer.
 Opening the app counts as one view, but multiple requests may be necessary to draw all the features in the hosted layer and are counted individually.

 Downloads

-For downloadable file item types such as CSV and shapefiles, the number of downloads is displayed.
+For downloadable file item types such as .csv files and shapefiles, the number of downloads is displayed.
 For registered apps, the Usage tab also displays the number of times users have signed in to the app.
 Apps that allow access to subscriber content through the organization subscription show usage by credits.
 You can change the time frame for the credit usage reporting period.